renyming/SOEN691_BIG_DATA/README.md

 ## Future Work

+The dataset used in this project has only around 25,000 labelled instances.
+If a larger dataset could be found, it would be interesting to see if MC-NN could have a better performance.

-Real-time kNN (**TODO: reference to this**) could be also considered as a competitor to compare with MC-NN due to the fact that they are both streaming classification algorithms.
+Real-time kNN could be also considered as a classifier to compare with MC-NN due to the fact that they are both streaming classification algorithms.

+(Real-time kNN: Tennant, Mark, et al. “Towards a Parallel Computationally Efficient Approach to Scaling Up Data Stream Classification.”
+SpringerLink, Springer, Cham, 9 Dec.
+2014, link.springer.com/chapter/10.1007/978-3-319-12069-0_4.)

 ## References

 * Pham, D., Venkatesh, S., Lazarescu, M. et al. Anomaly detection in large-scale data stream networks.
 Data Min Knowl Disc 28, 145–189 (2014). https://doi.org/10.1007/s10618-012-0297-3